nialloriordan/terraform-redshift-cluster/README.md

 Finally to delete the cluster run `terraform destroy`.
 Make sure to enter yes to confim the deletion and to destroy any other related objects.

 </details>

+#### Details

+When you run `terraform apply` the following resources are being created:

+1. `aws_iam_role`: This is an IAM role that will be provided to Redshift to allow it to access other AWS resources
+2. `aws_iam_role_policy_attachment`: this will attach an s3 read access policy to the newly created IAM role.
+This will enable the redshift cluster to access S3 buckets.
+3. `aws_redshift_cluster`: The Amazon Redshift Cluster
+4. `aws_vpc`: An Amazon Virtual Private Cloud (VPC)
+5. `aws_default_security_group`: Opens a TCP connection within the VPC at the specified port.
+This will enable you to query the Redshift database at your provided IP address.

 ### Boto3